 SGGP

-After 10 years of research, a team of scientists at Northwestern University, USA, has developed a synthetic version of melanin that can have millions of uses, including helping to prevent blistering and speed up the healing process of newly injured human skin tissue samples.
+After 10 years of research, a team of scientists at Northwestern University in the US has developed a synthetic version of melanin that could have millions of uses, including preventing blisters and accelerating the healing process of tissue samples on newly injured human skin.

-The team now plans to further develop the “super melanin” as both a treatment for skin wounds and a potential anti-aging and sun protection product.
+The team currently plans to further develop “super melanin” as both a treatment for skin wounds and a potential anti-aging and sun protection product.

-In the study, scientists tested melanin on two mice exposed to the chemical and UV radiation and human skin tissue samples exposed to the chemical.
+In the study, scientists tested melanin on two mice that had been exposed to chemicals and UV radiation, and on human skin tissue samples that had been exposed to chemicals.

-In both cases, melanin reduces or even completely prevents damage to the upper and lower layers of skin, primarily by scavenging harmful free radicals generated in the skin after exposure, thereby reducing inflammation and speeding up the healing process.
+In both cases, melanin reduces or even completely prevents damage to the upper and lower layers of the skin, primarily by scavenging harmful free radicals generated on the skin after exposure, thereby reducing inflammation and accelerating the healing process.

 Source